vanssx3/Snipema/README.md

 Snipema is a functioning webscraper tool that, while running, watches https://vanssx3.github.io/Snipema for when Mr. York's autograph is available for purchase.
 Currently, when the autograph is available, the program will only open the login page, but soon it will be able to automate the full process of purchasing the product.

-Snipema is currently compattable with Windows and Linux operating systems.
+Snipema is currently compatible with Windows and Linux operating systems.

 # Dependencies
 In order to run the program as intended, python-3, colorama, and urllib3 need to be installed.